MicrosoftDocs/architecture-center/docs/best-practices/host-name-preservation.md

 ### Broken cookies

-Another place where a host name mismatch can lead to issues is when the application issues cookies and uses the incoming host name to construct the [`Domain` attribute of the cookie](https://datatracker.ietf.org/doc/html/rfc6265#section-5.2.3), which ensures that the cookie will only be used for that specific domain.
-These cookies could be generated by the application, or as mentioned above by platform features such as App Service's ["ARR affinity" setting](/azure/app-service/configure-common#configure-general-settings).
+Another place where a host name mismatch can lead to issues is when the application server issues cookies and uses the incoming host name to construct the [`Domain` attribute of the cookie](https://datatracker.ietf.org/doc/html/rfc6265#section-5.2.3), which ensures that the cookie will only be used for that specific domain.
+These cookies could be generated by the application code, or as mentioned above by platform features such as App Service's ["ARR affinity" setting](/azure/app-service/configure-common#configure-general-settings).

 ![Issue with incorrect cookie domain](images/host-name-preservation/issue-cookies.png)